General Education Program

 General Education Course Lookups

-On MyUAlbany, the “Search Class Schedules” capability also allows students to search for courses in a term that fulfill one or more of these General Education categories.
-This same search capability exists from the University’s homepage to find courses that meet one or more of the General Education requirements.
+Students can "Search Class Schedules" on MyUAlbany to find for courses in a term that fulfill one or more of these General Education categories.
+This same search capability exists from the University's Registrar's Office webpage to find courses that meet one or more of the General Education requirements.